Eccentricities by JVG

 Mahogany & Amber Best Cold Process Soap Making Video and DIY

 The cold process soap formulation I am using for this Mahogany and Amber cold process soap is one of my favorites.
 It is a double butter with lots of shea and cocoa butter.
 It is simple with only five oils and butters which makes it great if you are starting to make soap or even for an experienced soap maker.
 This formulation contains 15% of shea butter and 10% of cocoa butter.
-Both these butters add great properties to the soap and make a very hard long lasting bar of soap.
-With this recipe I used a 7% “superfat”/lye discount.
+Both these butters add great properties to the soap and make a very hard long long-lasting bar of soap.
+With this recipe, I used a 7% “superfat”/lye discount.
 If you want a higher amount of “superfat” just make sure to run it through your favorite lye calculator.
 My favorite lye calculator is soapcalc.net.
-This is the one I used for the screen shot below.
+This is the one I used for the screenshot below.

 This post contains affiliate links which means if you click on the link and purchase the item, I will receive an affiliate commission at no cost to you.
 As an Amazon Associate I earn a commission on qualifying purchases at no additional cost to you.
 See full disclosure here.